mahsayedsalem/mahsayedsalem/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am SALEM!

 ---

-A Software Engineer specializing in FinTech applications.
+A backend software engineer 🚀 who delivered high-quality software and automation services to customers from France, Germany, India and Egypt.
+I'm experienced in implementing high performance, scalable and well designed systems in Ruby, Go, Python, Java and JavaScript.
+Currently 📍 in London.
 Professional experience with the technologies listed in the **toolbox** below.

 I try to build cool stuff and blog about them in my free time!
 ---